9410 Manager, Journagan Ranch

 6. Ensures the humane, responsible, and scientifically or instructionally sound use of animals, ensuring compliance with federal regulations.

-7. Promotes a positive image of the University by fostering good relationships with the surrounding community.
+7. Promotes a positive image of the University by fostering good relationships with the surrounding community and Purebred/Cattle industry.

-9. Supports the College of Agriculture by performing all other duties as assigned.
+10. Supports and is actively involved in the College of Agriculture by performing all other duties as assigned.

 SUPERVISION

-The Manager, Journagan Ranch is supervised by the Dean, College of Agriculture and supervises full- and part-time and student employees.
+The Manager, Journagan Ranch, supervises both full-time and part-time staff and student employees.

 OFFICE OF HUMAN RESOURCES